Teignmouth: Shaldon Bridge

-In February 2016 Devon County Council announced that the moveable, lifting section of the bridge will be raised later in 2016, for the first time since 2002.
+In February 2016, Devon County Council announced that the moveable, lifting section of the bridge would be raised later in the year, for the first time since 2002.
 This is in order to satisfy a condition in the Act that permitted construction, that the opening section be maintained.

 Transport

 Railway

 Teignmouth railway station, which opened in 1846, is located close to the town centre.
-It lies between the stations of Dawlish and Newton Abbot on the Great Western Main Line between London Paddington and Penzance in Cornwall.
-In 2010–11, it recorded 505,000 passengers, making it the second busiest station on the Riviera Line after Newton Abbot.
+It lies between the stations of Dawlish and Newton Abbot on the South Devon Main Line and the Riviera Line.

+The station is served by two train operating companies: